Extendicare

 Extendicare Inc. is a Canadian for-profit long-term care (LTC) provider that offers housing, care and related services to seniors.
 It operates over 100 care facilities and is based in Markham, Ontario.
 The company operates retirement residences and long-term care facilities under the Extendicare, Esprit Lifestyle and ParaMed brands, with 23,000 employees.

 In 2006, the company became a real estate investment trust (REIT) and began trading on the Toronto Stock Exchange (TSX) under the symbol EXE.UN on November 10, 2006.
 In 2012, the company completed its conversion from an income trust structure named Extendicare Real Estate Investment Trust to a corporate structure named Extendicare Inc.

 Extendicare owns and operates dozens of long-term care and retirement facilities, with the majority in Ontario and 11% in Alberta.
-The company has a number of significant subsidiaries and divisions, including ParaMed, Esprit Lifestyle Communities, Extendicare Assist, and its Purchasing Partner Network division, SGP.
+The company has a number of significant subsidiaries and divisions, including ParaMed, Esprit Lifestyle Communities, Extendicare Assist, Closing the Gap Healthcare Group (in 2025) and its Purchasing Partner Network division, SGP.

 From January to September 2020, Extendicare paid out about CA$29 million to shareholders.
 During the same period, Extendicare's ParaMed division received CA$82.2 million from the Canada Emergency Wage Subsidy (CEWS).
 The company said that government funds went to LTC workers directly, not towards dividends.

 Board of directors

-Michael Guerriere has been the President and CEO of Extendicare since 2018.
+Michael Guerriere has been the president and CEO of Extendicare since 2018.
 Prior to that, Guerriere was CMO and VP at TELUS Health from 2002 to 2018, and with Courtyard Group, which was acquired by TELUS Health in 2002.
 Others in leadership roles (according to the 2020 annual report) include CFO and VP David E. Bacon, VP Victor Rocca, CFO HRO Leslie Sarauer, VP John Toffoletto, Bruce Wienberg, and CMO Matthew Morgan.
 Other board members include Alan D. Torrie, Norma Beauchamp, Sandra L. Hanington, Alan R. Hibben, Brent Houlden, Donna E. Kingelin, Samir Manji, and Al Mawani.